tibdev78/paySlipDriveBot/README.md

 ## Utilisation

 If you are interested in using this project, you need to perform several steps:
 - Create a google project
 - Activate google drive
 - create Oauth credentials
 - get a refresh token in the oauthplayground redirect link
 - Create an .env file on the root of the project and set the Environment variable.
+- Create a data folder in src folder, then driveData.json file in data folder
+- Install packages
+- tap yarn dev

 .env file :
 ```shell